 To the Operation Manager’s satisfaction, a full replacement was not required, and instead, Shupper-Brickle’s engineering department recommended an overhaul of the existing equipment.
 The crane was removed and transported to our shop for refurbishment by our skilled crane builders and certified welders.
 First, a custom-designed adapter piece was welded into place to join the old girders with the new end trucks.
 Then, a laser level determined vertical position, and precision cross-corner measurements ensured that the crane was perfectly aligned.

 In a year when steel is a highly-priced commodity, it was a critical cost savings to reuse the bridge girders and ASCE rails.
 In fact, the option to refurbish saved half the cost of a new crane.
 The project was completed on schedule, under budget, and returned the crane to its original full-strength production use.

 Since 1969, Shupper-Brickle has supplied our customers with quality engineering support for overhead material handling equipment.
-Contact us for more information on crane engineering studies or for a free estimate on new equipment.
+Contact our bridge crane sales and service specialists for more information on crane engineering studies or for a free estimate on new equipment.